alexssh/vibe-ui-lib/README.md

 ### Usage

 1. Select a component in Figma
-2. Use one of the prompts below within Cursor (use agent mode + auto model selection)
+2. Use one of the prompts below within Cursor (use agent mode)
-3. Components will be automatically generated following the established patterns
+3. Code components will be automatically generated following the established patterns

-### Figma file organization
+## Figma file organization

 - Use **PascalCase** for component names
 - Use **camelCase** for everything else (properties, layers, etc.)